-Combining analytical tools and financial theory, these two courses in Autumn and Spring will teach you how to make good investment decisions.
-With these highly quantitative courses, you will develop a solid foundation in the fundamentals of asset valuation and asset management.
-These courses will cover multiple asset classes such as equities, government and corporate bonds, derivatives and commodities.
-You will get familiar with the latest empirical methods employed in the asset management industry and will be fully equipped to implement these methods yourself in the workplace.
+Combining analytical tools and financial theory, this course will teach you how to make good investment decisions.
+With this highly quantitative course, you will develop a solid foundation in the fundamentals of asset valuation and asset management.
+The course will cover multiple asset classes such as equities, government and corporate bonds, derivatives and commodities.
+You will become familiar with the latest empirical methods employed in the asset management industry and will be fully equipped to implement these methods yourself in the workplace.
 You will learn approaches to creating value and managing risk in a changing environment.

 This course enables you to consider how to allocate wealth into different asset classes and investment strategies.
 You’ll explore the contribution of fixed income in equity portfolios and the role of alternative investments.
 A particular focus is given to long-term investing with a coherent modelling of assets and liabilities, and performance evaluation.
 You’ll look into recent development of more complex investment products, and compare and contrast them with traditional fund structures.
 This will include the limits to arbitrage and the costs of implementing actual trading strategies.

 This course will teach you to value companies, taking into account the incomplete information one often finds in real life.
 You will discuss the challenges analysts face when valuing a company, and how to better cope with them.
 Emphasis will be put on the role of information in financial decisions and agency problems.
 You will also gain a detailed understanding of corporate governance, payout policy, IPOs, and SEOs.